 Mary Queen of Scots gave birth to the future King James VI (and 1st of England) on June 19, 1566, in a small chamber room known as Queen Mary’s Room.

 The Palace took a heavy bombardment during the Lang Seige in 1571.
 In 1617, the Palace was fully remodeled to its present state for King James VI’s ‘homecoming from London.

 The Crown Jewels: Why the big deal?

 The stunning scepter and the sword were made in Italy and were a gift from the Pope.
-The Crown Jewels were made with Scottish gold along with King James V’s melted-down crown.
+The Crown Jewels were made with Scottish gold and King James V’s melted-down crown.

 The crown, scepter, and sword of state were first used together for the coronation of a monarch in 1543 when Mary Queen of Scots ascended to the throne.
 The iconic Stone of Destiny, used for centuries to inaugurate monarchs, is displayed in the Crown Room.